vamshedhar/Yelp-Review-Rating-Prediction/README.md

 learning.
 The main reason for this is that a prior knowledge of the target variable is already known, that needs to be predicted at the end of the project.
 To train our prediction models, we used three supervised learning algorithms.

 ### Naive Bayes
-Naive Bayes (Ng and Jordan, 2002) classifier makes the Naive Bayes assumption (i.e. it assumes conditional independence between any pair of features given some class) to model the joint probability P(r, s) for any feature vector r and star rating s.
-Then, given a new feature vector r<sup>∗</sup> for a new review r<sup>∗</sup>, the joint probability function is computed for all values of s, and the s value corresponding to the highest probability is output as the final class label for review r<sup>∗</sup>.

-The multinomial Naive Bayes(which assumes that P(r<sub>i</sub>|s) is a multinomial distribution for all i) with smoothing has been implemented.
-To classify, we calculated probabilities of the review belonging to each rating and then selected the class value with the highest probability.
-We have performed computations by summing logs of probabilities rather than multiplying probabilities for underflow prevention.
-We ran this model for smoothing factor - alpha ranging from 1 to 5 and found that we had better results for alpha = 1; so we’re considering alpha as 1 for our model.
+The model was build on two assumptions namely Bag of Words assumption (Assume position doesn’t matter) and Conditional Independence (Assume the feature probabilities P(x<sub>i</sub>|c<sub>j</sub> ) are independent given the class c).The model computes class probabilities for each word in feature vector for a given class (a star rating).
+We have used Counter class of python for calculating word frequencies which will output a dictionary with each word as key and their counts as values.

+When a new feature vector(review) is given, the model calculates the probability for each class by summing all logarithmic probabilities of each word and previous class probability.
+Multiplying many probabilities can result in floating-point underflow.
+We have used log space to reduce the underflow problem.
+Then the model assigns a star rating for the given review to the class corresponding to maximum probability.

+Laplace smoothing is applied to handle new words that does not exist in the training data.
+We have tested our model for α ranging from 1 to 5 and observed better results for α=1 and so, we have considered 1 as smoothing Laplace for our model.

 <img src="https://raw.githubusercontent.com/vamshedhar/YelpReviewImages/master/NB%20Formula.png" alt="Naive Bayes Formula" width="400" />